zsparal/api-documentation/source/reference/v1/settlements-api/get-settlement.rst

        .. type:: array

-     - A list of all :ref:`payment IDs <v1/payments-get>` that are included in the settlement.
+     - A list of all :doc:`payment IDs </reference/v1/payments-api/get-payment>` that are included in the settlement.
        You can use this to fully reconcile the settlement with your back office.

    * - | ``refundIds``

        .. type:: array

-     - A list of all :ref:`refund IDs <v1/refunds-get>` that are included in the settlement.
+     - A list of all :doc:`refund IDs </reference/v1/refunds-api/get-refund>` that are included in the settlement.
 You can use this to fully recocnile the settlement with your back office.

    * - | ``chargebackIds``

        .. type:: array

-     - A list of all :ref:`chargeback IDs <v1/chargebacks-get>` that are included in the settlement.
+     - A list of all :doc:`chargeback IDs </reference/v1/chargebacks-api/get-chargeback>` that are included in the settlement.
 You can use this to fully recocnile the settlement with your back office.

    * - | ``links``